vbookshelf/OAK-D-Lite-Experiments/Exp_04-Run-inference-in-camera-using-MyriadX/README.md

 ### Notes
 - I modified the original tutorial code so that the frame rate (fps) is displayed on the image.
 Then I just ran it on the Mac and Raspberry Pi without any changes.
-- The code includes loading an OpenVino model and then using if for inference.
+- The code includes loading an OpenVINO model and then using if for inference.
 - I needed to install blobconverter on the Pi:<br>
 $ pip install blobconverter
 - The model detects people.